WHERE THERE'S A NEED, THERE'S A LION

 Great food, great fun, always part of a great weekend.

-100% of funds earned from the community are returned to the community
+100% of profits earned from the community are returned to the community

 through scholarships, assistance programs, and donations to other